atahankocak/EPL-Wage-Estimator/README.md

-# EPL-Salary-Estimator (UNDER CONSTRUCTION -  I need to tackle the negative prediction problem and optimize the results by implementing cross validation after each feature engineering step.)
+# EPL-Salary-Estimator (UNDER CONSTRUCTION -  I need to tackle the negative prediction problem - will try poisson - and optimize the results by implementing cross validation after each feature engineering step.)

 ## Table of Contents